kwesiafrifa/ghanabills/readme.md

 ghanabills.com

 A website for the storage, dissemination and discussion of Ghana's bills of parliament.
-Contact me with any questions, comments or feedback at kwesi@mit.edu.
+Contact me with any questions, comments or feedback at kwesi@alum.mit.edu.